tensorflow/tfjs-website/source/tutorials/fit-curve.md

 ### Define the Training Loop

 Now that we've defined our loss function and optimizer, we can build a training loop, which iteratively performs SGD to refine our model's coefficients to minimize loss (MSE).
 Here's what our loop looks like:

-TODO: numIterations is necessary within the function?
-TODO: mention to Yannick the missing } in the for loop

 ```js
 function train(xs, ys, numIterations) {